Steven R. Pease Award

 Steve suffered from a fatal allergic reaction to an anti-malaria drug while on sabbatical in southeast Asia in Fall, 1984.
 His parents and his sister – all geographers themselves -- established the Pease Award to support geographic education at SF State.

 The Pease Award is meant to encourage and support the pursuit of a geographic education at SFSU.
-This student award is granted annually to a student actively working towards a degree in Geography/GIS/ Environmental Science.
+This student award is granted annually to a student actively working towards a degree in Geography/GISc.
 The award amount is between $1000-$2000 and at least one award (to an undergraduate or graduate student) will be granted.

 Criteria & Eligibility:

-- Juniors/Seniors and graduate students who have completed at least 15 units in Geography or Environmental Science major at SFSU.
+- Sophomores/Juniors/Seniors/Graduating Seniors continuing on to graduate school, and graduate students who have completed at least 15 units in Geography at SFSU.

-- Enrolled in at least 6 units (undergraduate) or 3 units (graduate; 3 units requirement does not apply for those working on thesis project).
+- Enrolled in at least 6 units (undergraduate) or 3 units (graduate; 3 units requirement does not apply for those working on thesis project) in semester receiving award.

 Apply online through the Academic Works Scholarship System by the deadline with the following:

-- Statement of approximately 500 words discussing your choice of Geography/GIS/Environmental Science as a field of study.
+- Statement of approximately 500 words discussing your choice of Geography/GISc as a field of study.
 This essay might usefully include some indication of your present activities and future plans.

 - Current unofficial SFSU transcript.